 Over time, problems with other pituitary hormones may develop, causing symptoms of the following conditions:

-Complications of untreated pituitary infarction can include:
+Complications of untreated pituitary apoplexy can include:

 Call your health care provider if you have any symptoms of chronic pituitary insufficiency.

 Melmed S, Kleinberg D. Pituitary masses and tumors.
-In: Kronenberg HM, Melmed S, Polonsky KS, Larsen PR.
+In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
 12th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 9.
+Philadelphia, Pa: Elsevier Saunders; 2011:chap 9.